top of page

 Almost 4 million US workers lose their jobs each year after their employers fail, but organizational research only addresses the career conse-

 quences of failure for a fraction of these ex-employees: executives.
 One might assume that the deleterious effects of failure for the executives who led these organizations would generalize to non-executives, but there are reasons to question this inferential leap.
 Bringing together organizational research on careers, evaluations, and labor markets we theorize about the conditions under which employees may be affected by their employer’s failure.
-We test these expectations using two complementary data sets (i) confidential US Census data for all workers in 26 states from 1991-2014 and (ii) a hand-collected sample of nearly 14
+We test these expectations using two complementary data sets (i) confidential US Census data for all workers in 26 states from 1991-2014 and (ii) a hand-collected sample of nearly 14,000 workers in the innovation-driven industry of Automatic Speech Recognition (ASR).
+In the Census, we replicate the negative impact of employer failure for executives from prior research.
+However, we find the opposite for non-executives, those affiliated with a failed firm earn higher wages than those who voluntarily leave ongoing firms.
+The detailed data available in ASR further demonstrates that non-executive employees go to more innovative firms after failure.

 "Startups, Unicorns, and the Local Supply of Inventors." (w/Ben Balsmeier, Lee Fleming, and Ryan Shin)